sudomateo/website/content/posts/running-jujutsu-with-claude-code-hooks/index.md

 The code parses the expected Claude Code input and uses that input to build a commit message.
 Then it runs `jj commit` with that commit message.
-Since `jj` automatically includes all changed files in the working copy in the commit, I get a snapshot of all the file changes in a new commit.
+Since `jj` automatically includes all changed files in the working copy in the commit, I get a snapshot of all the file changes.
 Lovely!

-Here's the updated JSON configuring my hook.
+Here's the updated JSON configuration for my hook.
 The only thing changed was the command.

 ```json
 {